Laravel vs django the ultimate battle of champions

 Laravel provides an easy way to create an API.
 It returns data in JSON format by default for every database query.

 In addition to that, you can even separate your API endpoints by placing the API routes in a separate file.
 You may have faced issues with API data formatting.
 Laravel made this simple by creating Resources.
 You can simply choose the data you only want from your API.

 On the other side, Django doesn’t provide some inbuilt structures to create API.
 However, you can create it by yourself easily or can use Django REST framework.

-Templating is really easier with both as they are providing great templating engine.
+Templating is really easy with both as they are providing a great templating engine.

-Laravel provide Blade which is really powerful and fully featured.
+Laravel provides Blade which is really powerful and fully featured.
 On the other side, Django comes with Jinja.
-Jinja is also quite powerfully.
-However in terms of features its far behind of Blade.
+Jinja is also quite powerful.
+However, in terms of features, it's far behind Blade.